 4. Cabinteely House

 Cabinteely Park is one of our favourite places to go on a sunny afternoon (or even on an “it’s a bit rainy and a bit sunny so let’s just chance it” afternoon) and the kids have often played around the grounds of Cabinteely House, but we’ve never been inside the house itself.
-This summer, again as part of DLR Heritage, the house is open to visitors – there are free guided tours on Monday, Wednesday and Sunday afternoons.
+This summer, again as part of DLR Heritage, the house is open to visitors – there are free guided tours on Wednesday and Sunday afternoons between 1pm and 4pm on the hour (details correct for summer 2018).

 The tour lasts an hour, and visitors are taken through seven or eight rooms in the house, while a guide goes through the history of the owners.
 The house is a mix of Victorian and Georgian design, which was fascinating for an eight-year-old whose current obsession is British monarchies of the past.
 The house is beautifully kept and many of the original features are still there, while some are replicas donated by the various film crews who have used the house over the years.
 Penny Dreadful, The General, and Rebellion all have scenes filmed in Cabinteely House, as explained by our guide (“Oh it’s a TV series!” said my seven-year-old afterwards.
 “I was thinking, ‘Woah, kind of a small room to stage a rebellion’.”)